 The human eye tends to perceive similar elements in a design as a complete picture, shape, or group, even if those elements are separated.
 Ensure that links and navigation systems are visually differentiated from normal text elements, and are consistently styled.
 This is also (as is the case with the law of proximity) connected with human abilities to perceive patterns in the stimulus based on certain rules.
 These principles are organized into five categories: Proximity, Similarity, Continuity, Closure, and Connectedness.

 The average person can only keep 7 (plus or minus 2) items in their working memory.
 “Chunking” is an effective method of presenting groups of content in a manageable way.
 Organize content in groups of 5-9 items at a time.
 The span of immediate memory and absolute judgment were both limited to around 7 pieces of information.
 The point where confusion creates an incorrect judgment is the channel capacity.
-In other words, the quantity of bits which can be transmitted reliably through a channel, within a certain amount of time.
+In other words, the number of bits that can be transmitted reliably through a channel, within a certain amount of time.

 Among competing hypotheses that predict equally well, the one with the fewest assumptions should be selected.
 Analyze each element and remove as many as possible, without compromising the overall function.
 This is also known as “law of parsimony” a problem-solving principle that, when presented with competing for hypothetical answers to a problem, a customer should select the one that makes the fewest assumptions.